-Note to Refraction readers: This was a letter written to Dallas high school group that toured a private collection of my paintings.
-The teacher guiding them asked me to help the students "see" my works.
+Note to Refractions readers: This was a letter written to a Dallas high school group that toured a private collection of my paintings.
+The teacher guiding them asked me to help the students “see” my works.

 I’ve often been asked, “Can you explain your work to me”?

 I usually respond by speaking about the following issues: